Mandel Public Library of West Palm Beach: History

+In 2022, the library was named by Fodor's Travel as among the 11 most beautiful libraries in the country.

 Facilities

 On April 13, 2009, the Library opened in its present facility at 411 Clematis Street in downtown West Palm Beach.
 The four-story library is two and one-half times the size of the previous building.

-The first floor contains 50 categories of new books, audio books, periodicals, a Book Sale, New and Popular DVDs and Blu-ray discs, and a Salento café.
+The first floor contains 50 categories of new books, audio books, periodicals, a Book Sale, New and Popular DVDs and Blu-ray discs, and the Salento coffee shop.
 Wi-Fi is available to the public, free of charge, throughout the library and City Center.